Talkleingit/Remote-Joystick/README.md

 <!-- Title -->
-## Remote joystick for Flight gear simulator
+## Remote joystick for the Flight gear simulator